National Museum of American History Library

-As a premier American history collection and one of 21 branch libraries in the Smithsonian Institution Libraries (SIL) system, the National Museum of American History (NMAH) Library supports research in the following areas:
+As a premier American history collection and one of 21 branch libraries in the Smithsonian Libraries system, the National Museum of American History (NMAH) Library supports research in the following areas:

 - all areas of American history, including social, cultural, political, and economic events and development, along with their impact on everyday American life

 - advances in technology, including machinery and transportation

 - scientific and medical history

-The Library is open to Smithsonian affiliated staff, researchers, and fellows during regular hours, and to outside researchers by appointment.
+The NMAH Library is open to Smithsonian affiliated staff, researchers, and fellows during regular business hours, and to visiting researchers by appointment.
 Books and journals are arranged by the Library of Congress classification system, and some stacks are open to visiting researchers.
 Specific information on library holdings may be obtained from the library staff.

 Originally located in the Arts and Industries Building, the library collection complemented object collections.
 Library materials in the former Office Library, Arts and Industries Library, and sectional libraries (departments of civil history, military history, science and technology, arts and manufacturing) came together to form the Library.
-It moved to the new Museum of History and Technology in 1964, into its current 5th floor location.
+It moved to the new Museum of History and Technology in 1964, in its current 5th floor location.
 The Museum’s name changed in October 1980 to the National Museum of American History to better reflect its mission -- the collection, care, and study of objects reflecting the experience of the American people.

 The NMAH Library collection includes: